The Pro’s and Con’s of Afterpay

-Anyway, this isn’t about recommending you do or don’t use facilities like Afterpay, the point is for you to consider aspects both good and bad to make an informed decision as to whether it is something you wish to use (or continue using).
+Anyway, this isn’t about recommending you do or don’t use facilities like Afterpay, the point is for you to consider aspects both good and bad and making an informed decision whether it is something you wish to use (or continue using).

 Let's get into the details, the Pro’s and con’s of Afterpay.

 First the Pro’s (the good things about Afterpay)